Canford Cliffs (ward)

 Canford Cliffs is a ward of Poole, Dorset.
 Since 2019, the ward has elected 2 councillors to Bournemouth, Christchurch and Poole Council.

 History

 The ward was formerly used for elections to Poole Borough Council, which it elected three councillors.

 Geography

 The ward covers the Canford Cliffs and Sandbanks areas of Poole.
-It is divided between the Bournemouth West, Mid Dorset and North Poole, and Poole constituencies for General Elections.
+It is divided between the Bournemouth West and Poole constituencies for General Elections.